mortoncc/ArcadeMachine/README.md

 # controller_test
 This folder contains the code to test taking input from an Xbox controller, more specifically, taking input from a joystick.

+# helloWorld
+This folder has a python script called helloWorld.py.